DOOMsGOD/DevPage/README.md

-devpage for student panel of Dbit .
+Devpage for Student Panel of Dbit .
-Recent Addition-footer added.
+Recent Addition-Footer Ddded.